 - Upbeat and solutions-oriented (this is NOT a fundraising ask!)

 What to avoid for this enclosure?
 Anything that feels like work for the donor.
 Resist the urge to ask for donations.
-Remember, this is strictly a stewardship tool (especially after an intense period of giving like year-end).
+Remember, this is strictly a stewardship tool (especially after an intense period of giving like year-end) and a written acknowledgement.

 - Text-heavy brochures or newsletters